serdarbsgn/gyrowheel/readme.md

 <img src="readme-photos/bluetooth-mode-en.png" alt="Bluetooth Mode" width="350"/>

 To use Bluetooth mode, ensure Bluetooth permissions are granted and that you have a Bluetooth-enabled computer.
 Enter your PC’s MAC address (you can use the "SHOW BLUETOOTH COMPUTERS" button to get nearby MAC addresses).
 Use the "CONNECT TO MAC ADDRESS" button to initiate the connection while the script is active on your computer.

 <img src="readme-photos/bluetooth-mode-connected-en.png" alt="Bluetooth Mode Connected" width="350"/>

-Once connected, the GYROWHEEL MODE and GAMEPAD MODE buttons will light up for use.
+Once connected, the GYROWHEEL MODE, GAMEPAD MODE and Keyboard&Mouse Mode buttons will light up for use.

 ## Additional Info